Before you travel to Canada

 If you are a continuing student with a valid study permit who has been outside Canada for more than 6 months

-If you’ve been in a designated country for 6 months or longer in the past 12 months, are a medical student, or will work in jobs which require a medical exam, you will need to complete a medical exam with a panel physician before travelling to Canada and bring a copy of your e-medical with you when you travel to Canada, as well as apply to change conditions for your study permit and/or work permit to work in jobs which require a medical exam, if required.
+If you’ve been in a designated country for 6 months or longer in the past 12 months, you will need to complete a medical exam with a panel physician before travelling to Canada and bring a copy of your e-medical with you when you travel to Canada.
+In addition, if you are a medical student or will work in jobs that require a medical exam, check that your study and/or work permit conditions allow you to work in jobs that require a medical exam.
+If you do not have the conditions, take a medical exam and apply to change conditions on your study and/or work permit.

 If you’re new to UBC